dablusLyes/rp_Obstatus-system/WORLD BUILDING ALPHA 0.1 INTRO DOC.md

 The goal is not to have one main story, but making a modular story telling system incompassing all [[civilizations]] and/or [[Planets]], with the same overarching theme.

-Different planets on different solar systems means totally different creatures, with unique [[Cultures]] tied to their environment,
+Different planets on different solar systems means totally different creatures, with unique [[Cultures]] tied to their environment, for example the [[Races/humans|Human]] race is a wide sprawling race that